Why Do Babies Fake Crying And How To Stop Them?

 To foster a nurturing environment and discourage pretend sobbing, attend and respond to nonverbal cues, encourage verbal or gestural communication, validate emotions, provide safety and support, avoid rewards, and be consistent and patient.

 Your baby fake crying may mean they want care and company.
 Babies may resort to fake crying to gain attention, experiment with their actions and consequences, or throw a tantrum.
 These are normal infant responses and are generally not a cause for concern.
-The behavior usually resolves as the baby grows and learns to communicate through speech, but you may consult a pediatrician if you suspect some underlying medical cause.
+The behavior usually resolves as the baby grows and learns to communicate through speech.
 Changing your responses to their phony tears, distracting them, or teaching them other ways to communicate will help reduce this habit in babies.
+Nevertheless, you may consult a pediatrician if you sense your baby’s fake crying happens frequently or has an increased intensity of late.

 Infographic: Ways To Manage Your Infant’s Cries With No Cause